rkdarst/scicomp/tut/algorithms-data-structures/algorithms-data-structures.rst

  * List of lists: :math:`N` lists of neighbors.

-* How long does it take to compute the number of edge in the graph?
+* How long does it take to compute the number of edges in the graph?

   * Matrix: have to look at :math:`N^2` elements.

-  * List of lists: have to take ``len()`` of :math:`N` lists, which takes time :math:`cN`.
+  * List of lists: have to take ``len()`` of :math:`N` lists, which takes time :math:`c \ times N`.

 * The lists of lists is clearly much faster, *for this problem*.